Department of Africa, Oceania and the Americas

 The Anthropology Library and Research Centre is located near the north entrance to the Museum and is home to the Anthropology Library, as well as offering access to information about ethnographic collections and an object identification service.

 The library is open to the public for reference and research only.
-Fellows of the RAI are eligible to borrow books donated by the RAI.
+The registration forms and our terms and conditions of use can be downloaded below.

 Access is available to copies of object accession registers, the digitised collection database and reference photographs of objects.
 Access to further archival material can be arranged by appointment.